 - Schwartz RB, Swienton RE, McManus JG.
 Tactical Emergency Medicine.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2007.

-Important skills to practice while in residency to prepare for fellowship
+Important skills to focus on in residency

-Proficiency with core content emergency medicine and procedural skills acquired during residency are crucial and form the competency base for the practicing tactical physician.
+Proficiency with core-content emergency medicine and procedural skills acquired during residency are crucial and form the competency base for the practicing tactical physician.
 Rotations in EMS, trauma, urgent care, occupational health, and critical care are particularly germane.

 Tips on how to succeed as a fellow